YcleptJohn/placement-report/report.md

 Overall, I feel that this project offered me a chance to be more creative whilst still having some technical complexity.
 It struck a good balance of front-end visuals and back-end data scraping and transformation.
-I really enjoyed combining these skillsets to provide a tool which people have already told me has shown its value.
+I really enjoyed combining these skill sets to provide a tool which people have already told me has shown its value.

 Other notable events